Struggling Slovenia set to get new PM to rescue economy

 Export-oriented Slovenia was badly hit by the global crisis and fell into a new recession last year.
 The government crisis slowed badly needed reforms and revived speculation it might become a sixth euro zone member in need of a bailout.

+be politically awkward when the currency bloc is wrestling with financial woes in Greece, Spain, Italy, Portugal and Cyprus.

-It would be much tougher on Slovenia itself, forcing the government to make more spending and job cuts, under international supervision.
+It would be much tougher on Slovenia itself, as it would force the government to make more spending and job cuts, under international supervision.

 For some Slovenes, who have taken to the streets in their thousands to rally against corruption and the political elite since November, a change of prime minister was only a fig leaf.